|Power and Function|

 You may want an assessment from a private or independent occupational therapist.
 The Royal College of Occupational Therapists has a list of available practitioners which you can access online.

 There are numerous wheelchair retail companies.
 Your local NHS wheelchair service may be able to make some recommendations.
 Some suppliers will offer an assessment of your needs.
 Be certain of your preferences and requirements before you look at any wheelchairs, so that you are not encouraged or tempted to buy something which will not actually meet your needs.
 You are advised to try a number of models before you purchase.
 Remember your environmental needs and your carer’s needs also.
 Where will the chair need to access?
-Where will you store it when not in use?
+Where will you store and recharge it when not in use?
 Ask the supplier about ongoing maintenance, repair and insurance.

 Many retailers are members of the British Healthcare Trades Association (BHTA), which means that they adhere to the organisation’s code of practice.
 You can search the BHTA website for local retailers.